cosmos/sdk-tutorials/academy/4-my-own-chain/game-fifo.md

 ## Next up

-Now you need to add an expiry date on the games.
+Having a list of games ordered by age is not enough to ascertain their staleness.
+You need to also add an expiry date on each game to reach that decision.
 That is the goal of the [next section](./game-deadline.md).